StegSchreck/AngularCV/DEPLOYMENT.md

 * Create a service role for your account, e.g. `code-build-AngularCVBuild-service-role` (you can leave the generated value)
 * Click "Save build project" and then "Next step"
 * Add the permissions to that role to allow CodeBuild to push the build artifacts to the S3 bucket:
-  * Open the "IAM" section in a new tab and edit the role, that you just created above (`code-build-AngularCVBuild-service-role`)
+  * Open the "[IAM](https://console.aws.amazon.com/iam/home)" section in a new tab and edit the role, that you just created above (`code-build-AngularCVBuild-service-role`)
-  * For convenience, I am going to add full S3 access to that role but you should just allow access to that specific S3 bucket that you are using
+  * For convenience, I am going to add full S3 access to that role, but you should just allow access to that specific S3 bucket that you are using
     * Go to Permissions and click "Attach Policy"
     * Add `AmazonS3FullAccess`
 * Now, we can continue with the CodePipeline